Research Facilities

 NMR Spectroscopy Core Facility

-The UVa NMR Spectroscopy Core Facility has five spectrometers for solution samples and one for solid samples.
-The solution spectrometers include one with a cryogenically cooled probe (800 MHz) and four (three 600 and one 500 MHz) with room temperature probes.
-One of the 600 MHz spectrometers has an automatic sample changer for unattended, multiple sample data collection.
-The solids spectrometer has a 500 MHz magnet and several probes that can obtain wideline and high resolution spectra; samples can be spun at rates up to 60 kHz.
+The UVa NMR Spectroscopy Core Facility has five spectrometers for solution samples.
+The solution spectrometers include one with a cryogenically cooled probe (800 MHz) and four (two 600 and two 400 MHz) with room temperature probes.
+One 600 MHz and both 400 MHz spectrometers have automatic sample changers for unattended, multiple sample data collection.
+Two new spectrometers (600 and 400 MHz) which will obtain both high resolution and wide-line spectra of solid samples will be installed in 2025.
+The new 400 MHz spectrometer will have dynamic nuclear polarization capability.
 The spectrometers perform a wide range of experiments for characterization of molecular structure, interactions, and dynamics.
 The facility is supported by the UVa Medical School and the College of Arts and Sciences and is available to all.
-Further information is available here https://med.virginia.edu/biomolecular-magnetic-resonance-facility/.
+Further information is available here: https://med.virginia.edu/biomolecular-magnetic-resonance-facility/.

 Stockroom